StiegOlSauer/DUN-additional-rules/RPG_supplement.md

 **Game master** - Dark Player himself or DP conductor who hosts the adventure and has the final vote.
 Will be referred as GM.

+## Charisma attribute

+Dungeon Universalis set of attributes allows limited social interaction, so in order to expand social gameplay an additional attribute is added to a standard set - Charisma.
+It is "virtual" attribute, which is not developed on its own, but calculated as an average (rounded down) of Intelligence and Courage.

+At any time when Charisma is required for test or skill reference, players may calculate it from the attributes of their characters.
+Charisma represents natural charm of a character, NPC or creature but is not described as sole physical attractiveness, but also may find origins in brutality, manners, speech and any other source depending on situation and audience.
+So even not very smart orkish barbarian may charm when put into right context, it is up to GM to create situations around this.

+While charisma is calculated "runtime" and thus automatically improves with increase of Intelligence or Courage, it might also be boosted by items like fancy costumes and jewelry.

 ## Secondary skills

 As described in "RPG mode" chapter of DUN rules, when playing that mode, *secondary skills* could be assigned to a character.
 Players use their imagination and their characters' lore to create the skills to their liking, so there's no list of available pre-defined skills, it is all up to characters and GM.
 What is a secondary skill and how does it work will be described in detail in below articles.